 If you are in your fifties, you have less time to make back any big investment losses than you once did.
-So, protecting what you have may be a priority.
-At the same time, the possibility of a retirement lasting up to 30 or 40 years will likely require a growing retirement fund.
+So, protecting what you have is a priority.
+At the same time, the possibility of a 15-, 20-, or even 30- or 40-year retirement will likely require a growing retirement fund.